SarahBeecroft/Intro2HPC/_episodes/12-slurm-intro.md

 sleep 5m
 ```

 The `#SBATCH` lines specify to SLURM the computational resources/specifications we want for our job.
 It is also important to note that SLURM job scripts start with `#!/bin/bash` because they are essentially bash scripts.

 The `--reservation` flag specifies that we will use the special reservation for this training session.
 You wouldn't need to specify that typically.

-The `--account` flag tells the system which allocation to 'charge' for the compute time
+The `--account` flag tells the system which allocation to 'charge' for the compute time.

-The `--nodes` flag specifies how many nodes you want to use
+The `--nodes` flag specifies how many nodes you want to use.

-The `--cores` flag specifies how many cores per node
+The `--cores` flag specifies how many cores per node.

 The `--mem-per-cpu` flag specifies how much memory to use per CPU.
-On Zeus the max is 4GB, but for this job it's set very low
+On Zeus the max is 4GB, but for this job it's set very low.

 The `--time` flag sets the maximum allowable time for your job to run (i.e. the wall-clock limit).
 This job is set to get cut-off by SLURM at the 5 minute mark.